MNoorFawi/lzhw/docs/index.md

 # 44
 ```
 44 bits, 9 more bit!!!
 Big deal when dealing with bigger data.
+#### DEFLATE Note

-The techniques may seem similar to the [**DEFLATE**](https://en.wikipedia.org/wiki/DEFLATE) algorithm which uses both lempel-ziv77 and huffman coding, but I am not sure how the huffman coding further compresses the triplets.
+The techniques may seem similar to the [**DEFLATE**](https://en.wikipedia.org/wiki/DEFLATE) algorithm which uses both LZSS, which is a variant of LZ77, and huffman coding, but I am not sure how the huffman coding further compresses the triplets.
+I believe it compresses the triplets altogether not as 3 separate lists as lzhw.
  And also it doesn't use the lempel-ziv-welch for further compression.

+DEFLATE Algorithm may be more complicated than lzhw, discussed here, but the latter is designed specifically for **tabular data** types to help in **data science** and **data analysis** projects, so it is not universal as the former.

+#### Putting all together with LZHW Class
 All of the steps can be done at once using **LZHW** class as follows and as shown in the Quick Start section:
 ```python
 lzhw_comp = lzhw.LZHW(example)